Starlord2222/Behavioural-Asset-Pricing-and-Market-Mispricing/README.md

 # Behavioural-Asset-Pricing-and-Market-Mispricing
 This project was carried under Dr. Suman Saurabh from IIT Kanpur as a part of Summer Project in 2021.
-Detailed work will be uploaded shortly.
+Detailed work will be uploaded shortly.<br/>
 Frameworks used in this projects and skills learnt: PYTHON, CAPM, NLP, ASSET PRICING, Spacy, TEXTBLOB Brief Overview of the project
 • In this project we gone through a few famous works by several researchers eg. Fama-French, Stambaugh, Hendershott